Homemade Ceviche Couldn't Be Easier—Here's How to Do it Right

 Traditional ceviche recipes consist of raw seafood “cooked” in an acidic marinade such as citrus juice or vinegar.
 Ceviche recipes take just minutes to assemble and make a delicious and impressive party appetizer either served with tortilla chips for dipping, in a small glass, or served as a tostada or taco topping.

-There are several variations of the dish—from Mexican ceviche recipes using a simple lime marinade, to easy shrimp ceviche recipes and infinitely more complex Peruvian ceviche recipes.
-Peru takes its ceviche seriously; it’s even been officially declared as part of their national heritage and has a holiday to honor it!
+There are many variations of the dish, from Mexican ceviche recipes that use a lime marinade to infinitely complex Peruvian ceviche recipes.
+Peru takes its ceviche seriously—it’s been officially declared as part of their national heritage and has a holiday to honor it.
 There, ceviche (or cebiche) is marinated in a spicy-tart aji-chili-lime sauce called “leche de tigre” or “tiger’s milk."
 It’s also served with a wide variety of accompaniments, from diced cooked sweet potato to kernels of toasted corn, corn on the cob and more, making it an entire meal and flavor experience.

-The best ceviche starts with the best quality fish.
-You can use any mild white ocean seafood such as shrimp, snapper, sea bass, halibut, calamari, or tilapia—to name a few.
-You’ll also need a citrus base in which to marinate the fish.
-Lime or key lime juice, lemon juice, orange juice, bitter orange juice, vinegar, or any combination work well.
-Any recipe for ceviche will also call for additional garnishes or flavorful add-ins such as cilantro, mint, parsley, onion, garlic, hot chili, tomato, cucumber, olives, capers, avocado, olive oil, etc.
+The best ceviche starts with top-quality fish.
+You can use any mild white ocean seafood such as shrimp, snapper, sea bass, halibut, calamari, or tilapia.
+You’ll also need a citrus base for marinating the fish.
+Lime juice, lemon juice, orange juice, bitter orange juice, vinegar, or a combination of these works well.
+According to Chef Ryley Eckersley of Quaintrelle in Portland, these are the other necessary components to a making top-notch ceviche:

 It’s easy to prepare your ceviche marinade well ahead.
-Just juice your citrus using a hand or electric juicer and keep refrigerated for up to 4 days.
+Just juice your citrus and keep it cold in the refrigerator for up to four days.
 Be sure to make more than you think you’ll need so you can completely immerse fish cubes when you’re ready to prepare the ceviche recipe.

 - Dice fish into even pieces.
-For the cleanest cuts it’s helpful to partially freeze your fish first and use an extremely sharp knife.
+For the cleanest cuts, you can partially freeze your fish first and use an extremely sharp knife.

 - Pour the marinade over the seafood and toss to coat.
 Make sure you have enough to cover the fish and allow it to move freely.